 In October, November, and December, I received radiation and chemotherapy treatments.
 I was fortunate to tolerate these treatments pretty well, and the post-treatment scans were good.
 Now here's the bad part.
 The standard treatment for most brain tumors is surgery, radiation, and chemotherapy just like I got.
 But this is the brain, and most tumors can't be completely eliminated without damaging the brain or letting the tumor come back with a vengeance.
 And this is where Head for the Cure fits in.

 My long term prognosis depends on the research and techniques that are being developed and supported by Head for the Cure.
 While my tumor is suspected to be low grade, it has a good likelihood of coming back.
 So research being done now could help me immensely in the years to come!

-As such, I'm signed up for Head for the Cure Detroit on September 19th, 2021.
-I'm planning to walk/run with any and my supporters and any new friends I make there.
+As such, I'm signed up for Head for the Cure Detroit on September 19th, 2021 on Belle Isle.
+I'm planning to walk/run with all of my supporters and any new friends I make there!
 Some facts to be aware of:

 - Head for the Cure is dedicated to raising funds and awareness for brain cancer research.
 Each year, over 80,000 people in the United States are diagnosed with a primary or metastatic brain tumor.
 More than 120 types of brain tumors exist, making effective treatment complicated.
 Cutting edge research is needed as we continue to make strides in this fight.

 - Head for the Cure works to inspire hope for the community of brain cancer patients, their families, friends, caregivers and other supporters, while celebrating their courage, spirit and energy.
 Every Head for the Cure event marks a day of celebration where those diagnosed with brain cancer are honored and celebrated by their friends and families, those who have lost their battles are remembered, and we are all inspired to carry on the fight.